pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 where `a` is a constant defined by [Nernst equation](https://en.wikipedia.org/wiki/Nernst_equation).
-Notice that the result `intracellular_concentration_of_potassium` is a sparse tensor with a non-zero fill-value.
+Notice that the result `intracellular_concentration_of_potassium` is a sparse tensor with a nonzero fill value.

-Without the non-zero fill-value support, the researchers of the field would not be able to compute these quantities as simply as above because they would need to keep track on the constant level of the signals at different transformation steps.
+Without the nonzero fill value support, the researchers of the field would not be able to compute these quantities as simply as above because they would need to keep track on the constant level of the signals at different transformation steps.
 For instance, using Pytorch